-The main inner building has lot of wall murals depicting a story of an honest king and his sufferings on one side of the wall.
-And on other side is the life of Buddha.
+The main inner building has many murals depicting a story of an honest king and his sufferings on one side of the wall.
+And on the other side is the life of Buddha.
 What caught my eyes was a beautiful reclining Buddha behind the main building with such a serene face.

 How to Reach Phanom Rung

-Honestly, the town is so small that we could not find anyone renting two wheelers / bikes, not even the hotel that I was staying in.
-Some blog pointed me to Honey Inn and we walked and walked to find that place.
-But instead we hired a car so that we can cover more sites and the owner of the guest house surprisingly had a good command over the English language.
+Honestly, the town is so tiny that we could not find anyone renting two-wheelers / bikes, not even the hotel that I was staying in.
+A blog pointed me towards Honey Inn, and we walked and walked to find that place.
+Instead, we hired a car so that we can cover more sites, and the owner of the guest house surprisingly had a good command over the English language.